 However, the question of dating manuscripts is often controversial in research.
 As it was clearly not the goal of the project to become involved in research controversies, let alone to solve them, a strictly formal procedure was chosen: For the dating (as well as for the localisation), the youngest catalogue of the Bamberg manuscripts was consulted first (Suckale-Redlefsen 2004).
 For those manuscripts that were not listed there, the second youngest catalogue (Bischoff 1998) was consulted and the datings (and localisations) given there were adopted.
 Lastly, the catalogue of the Monumenta Germaniae Historica (Hoffmann 1995) was considered; all those of the manuscripts listed there that are not listed in the two other catalogues, but may, according to Hoffmann’s dating, have belonged to Henry II’s library, were chosen for the project.
 These criteria ensure that in the spite of the often controversial and uncertain dating the selection of manuscripts for the project was conducted with the widest possible range.

-For almost all manuscripts of the Emperor-Henry-Library, the corresponding description from the manuscript catalogue of the Bamberg State Library that was published by Friedrich Leitschuh and Hans Fischer from 1895 until 1908 is offered in PDF-format.
-Although this catalogue is now over 100 years old and therefore of course is not up-to-date with current research, it is of great usefulness even today, since it still provides an excellent first access into the structure, content and provenance of the Bamberg manuscripts.
+Almost all manuscripts of the Emperor Henry Library can be found in the manuscript catalogue of the Bamberg State Library that was published by Friedrich Leitschuh and Hans Fischer from 1895 until 1908.
+Although this catalogue is now over 100 years old and therefore is not up-to-date with current research, it is of great usefulness even today, since it still provides an excellent first access into the structure, content and provenance of the Bamberg manuscripts.

 While the focus of the catalogue by Leitschuh and Fischer lies on the philological description of the manuscripts, the catalogue by Gude Sackale-Redlefsen, which was published in 2004 in two volumes and covers the manuscripts from the 8th until the 11th centuries of the Bamberg State Library, puts the art-historical aspect in the foreground.
 The work of Suckale-Redlefsen is on a much more current state of scholarship than Leitschuh/Fischer.
 However, it considers only the illuminated manuscripts.
-Therefore, descriptions by Suckale Redfelsen are only available for about half of the manuscripts; they, too, are offered as PDF-files.
+Therefore, descriptions by Suckale Redfelsen are only available for about half of the manuscripts.

-The research documentation that is linked to every digital copy indicates scholarly and general literature that has been published with reference to the manuscript and has become known to us.
-This can range from a short mention in a footnote over an essay to a monography.
-In contrast, publications that use pictures of Bamberg manuscripts only for decorative purposes, without referring to the manuscript in the text, are not included.
-The data are continuously maintained in an offline-database and added to the online-version in time intervals of around twelve months.
+The research documentation indicates scholarly and general literature that has been published with reference to the manuscripts and has become known to us.
+This ranges from a short mention in a footnote to an essay through a monograph.
+Publications that use pictures of Bamberg manuscripts only for decorative purposes, without referring to the manuscripts in the text, are also included.
+This data is kept up-to-date in an online database.